apache/kylin/website/_docs/install/kylin_cluster.md

 ### Installing a load balancer

-To send query requests to a cluster instead of a single node, you can deploy a load balancer such as [Nginx](http://nginx.org/en/), [F5](https://www.f5.com/) or [cloudlb](https://rubygems.org/gems/cloudlb/), etc., so that the client and load balancer communication instead communicate with a specific Kylin instance.
+To send query requests to a cluster instead of a single node, you can deploy a load balancer such as [Nginx](http://nginx.org/en/), [F5](https://www.f5.com/) or [cloudlb](https://rubygems.org/gems/cloudlb/), etc., so that the client communicate with the load balancer instead of a specific Kylin instance.